bycloudai/visual-chatgpt-Windows/README.md

 # Start Visual ChatGPT !
 python visual_chatgpt.py

+# Sometimes you have to run share to be able to run it, well for me not using share doesn't work for some reason (don't share your public URL!)
+python visual_chatgpt.py --share
 ```

 The code has been set to 1 GPU only.
 From line `804` to `824`, it's all `device=cuda:0`